-One of the following if the Legally Responsible Official is not a certified collection system operator of Grade II or higher in accordance with Attachment F (Criteria for Equivalent Collection System Operator Certification Program) of this General Order, or is not a professional engineer licensed in the State of California:

-Grade II Certified Collection System Operator through the California Water Environment Association, or equivalent certification program that meets criteria specified in Attachment F (Criteria for Equivalent Collection System Operator Certification Program) of this General Order; or

-Grade II Wastewater Treatment Plant Operator through the State Water Board Wastewater Operator Certification Program, and employed for the wastewater treatment plant that receives the enrolled system’s sewage; or

-Professional Engineer registered through the California Department of Consumer Affairs.

-The Legally Responsible Official shall upload its Sewer System Management Plan and subsequent updated Plan in the online CIWQS Sanitary Sewer System Database.

 5.4.
 Sewer System Management Plan Audits

-The Enrollee shall conduct an internal program audit at a minimum frequency of once every three years.
-The audit must be conducted for the period after the end of the Enrollee’s last audit period.
-An audit report must be submitted into the online CIWQS Sanitary Sewer System Database per the requirements in section 3.6.
-(Sewer System Management Plan Audit Reporting Requirements) of Attachment E1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this General Order.
+The Enrollee shall conduct an internal audit of its Sewer System Management Plan, and implementation of its Plan, at a minimum frequency of once every three years.
+The audit must be conducted for the period after the end of the Enrollee’s last required audit period.
+Within six months after the end of the required 3-year audit period, the Legally Responsible Official shall submit an audit report into the online CIWQS Sanitary Sewer System Database per the requirements in section 3.10.
+(Sewer System Management Plan Audit Reporting Requirements) of Attachment E1 of this General Order.

-A new Enrollee of this General Order (that did not have a sanitary sewer system enrolled in the previous State Water Board Order 2006-0003-DWQ) shall conduct its first internal program audit for the time period between the date of its Notice of Applicability and the third subsequent December 31st date.
-The audit report must be submitted into the online CIWQS Sanitary Sewer System Database by July 1 of the following calendar year.
+Audit reports submitted to the CIWQS Sanitary Sewer System Database will be viewable only to Water Boards staff.

-The internal program audit shall be appropriately scaled to the size of the system and the number of spills.
+The internal audit shall be appropriately scaled to the size of the system(s) and the number of spills.
+The Enrollee’s sewer system operators must be involved in completing the audit.
 At minimum, the audit must:

 Evaluate the implementation and effectiveness of the Enrollee’s Sewer System Management Plan in preventing spills;